-With the effects of technological developments, we are witnessing the change in the payment industry.
+With the effects of technological developments, we are witnessing a change in the payment industry.
 Every year we meet a new payment system.
 Each new payment system is gaining great popularity with the different facilities it provides to the customers.
 One of them is "Mobile Payment Systems."

 Suppose we need to define mobile payment technologies basically.
 In that case, the infrastructures that we can access to Bank or GSM operators through certain technologies and verification methods through digital mobile technologies are mobile payment systems.
 For example, a service provider who wants to mediate payment establishes a service point that can interact and verify with mobile technologies, and responds to the requests of end-users with mobile technologies, making the payment process.
 The World Bank has classified mobile payment systems into four main categories.
 These are mobile financial information services, mobile bank and securities account services, mobile payment services, and mobile money services.

 Financial Crime Risks in Mobile Payments

 Mobile payments allow businesses to provide more personalized and high-quality services, using customers' location, shopping habits, and preferences.
 On the other hand, it provides more efficient use by providing ease of access and comparison of the price of the products in different places, discounts, and other campaigns.
 In addition to these advantages, mobile payments face many threats and security problems.
 Criminals have tried new methods and new systems for money laundering from past to present.
 Due to the strong AML programs of banks and existing financial institutions, criminals try to commit money laundering through new financial services.
 Mobile payment systems, therefore, face financial crime threats such as money laundering and terrorist financing.

 In line with these risks, mobile payment providers are also subject to AML / CFT obligations.
 In the rest of the article, we will explain the anti-money laundering requirements of mobile payment providers.